-Problem 15-14.
+Problem 15-15.
 Buyer asked Seller to build a custom machine for it.
 The price was \$100,000, of which \$90,000 is cost and \$10,000 is anticipated profit.
 Seller ordered \$50,000 worth of parts and began assembly of the machine.
 At that point Buyer repudiated the contract.

-1. Assuming Seller can sell what it has built for scrap worth \$5,000, what can Seller recover as damages?

-2. At the time of repudiation, Seller reasonably believes it can complete the machine and find a buyer for it.
+- 1. Assuming Seller can sell what it has built for scrap worth \$5,000, what can Seller recover as damages? - 2.
+At the time of repudiation, Seller reasonably believes it can complete the machine and find a buyer for it.
 It does, and sells the completed machine for \$90,000.
-What can Seller recover as damages?

-3. Same facts as #2 except Seller can't find a buyer for the completed machine and has to sell it for scrap worth \$10,000.
-What can Seller recover as damages?
+What can Seller recover as damages? - 3.
+Same facts as #2 except Seller can't find a buyer for the completed machine and has to sell it for scrap worth \$10,000.
+What can Seller recover as damages? - 4.
+At the time of repudiation, Seller decides not to complete the machine.
+Can Buyer submit proof that the damages would have been less if it had done so and pay the lesser amount?

-Scott J. Burnham, Glannon Guide to Sales: Learning Sales Through Multiple-Choice Questions and Analysis (Wolters Kluwer 2d ed., 2012), Chapter 16
+Scott J. Burnham and Daniel Keating, Glannon Guide to Sales: Learning Sales Through Multiple-Choice Questions and Analysis (Wolters Kluwer), Chapter 16